pikvm/pikvm/pages/flashing_os.md

 ## Using Balena Etcher (Linux, MacOS and Windows)
 1. Download and install [Balena Etcher](https://www.balena.io/etcher).

 2. Decomress the image using your File Manager.
 If you don't have an archiver (on Windows for example) - the [7-Zip](https://www.7-zip.org) is a great choice.
-Please note: Balena Etcher have ability flash compressed images, but it is much slower and the process consumes a huge amount of RAM.
+Please note: Balena Etcher have ability to flash compressed images directly, but it is much slower and the process consumes a huge amount of RAM.
 We strongly recommend you to decompress the image first.

 3. Run Balena Etcher: